Bigness of Canonical Quadratic Points on Curves of Genus 4

 Load-bearing premise

-The bigness criterion applies directly to the triple-involution locus and to the chosen CM families of genus-4 curves.
+The bigness criterion in terms of modular variation of abelian quotients, adelic line bundles, and Betti maps applies to the triple-involution locus and the chosen CM families of genus-4 curves.

 What would settle it

-A single explicit curve belonging to the triple-involution locus or to one of the CM families on which the order of ξ_C inside the Jacobian is finite would disprove the claim.
+A single genus-4 curve belonging to the triple-involution locus or to one of the CM families on which ξ_C is a torsion point in the associated elliptic curve, or on which the modular variation of the abelian quotient fails the bigness inequality.

 read the original abstract